Voluntary Pre-Kindergarten Program

 - Circle time activities such as days of the week, months, seasons, weather, etc.

-- Kinder-gym, Music, and Art are offered weekly
+- Kinder-gym and Music are offered weekly

 - Field trips and in-house presentations are scheduled throughout the year